core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Furthermore, when participating in a stand-alone OSCORE IDs update procedure, a peer perform the following additional steps.

-* When sending an OSCORE ID update message, the peer MUST specify its new intended OSCORE Recipient ID as value of the Recipient-ID option only if such a Recipient ID is not only available (see {{Section 3.3 of RFC8613}}, but it has also never been used as Recipient ID with the current triplet (Master Secret, Master Salt ID Context).
+* When sending an OSCORE ID update message, the peer MUST specify its new intended OSCORE Recipient ID as value of the Recipient-ID Option only if such a Recipient ID is not only available (see {{Section 3.3 of RFC8613}}, but it has also never been used as Recipient ID with the current triplet (Master Secret, Master Salt ID Context).

 * When receiving an OSCORE ID update message, the peer MUST abort the procedure if it has already used the identifier specified in the Recipient-ID Option as its own Sender ID with current triplet (Master Secret, Master Salt ID Context).